Kanaka-VY/ai-resume-screening-system/README.md

 An AI-powered application that automates resume screening using NLP and BERT-based semantic similarity to identify the most relevant candidates.

----

 ## 📌 Problem

-Manual resume screening is time-consuming and often limited to keyword matching, which can overlook strong candidates who use different wording.
+Manual resume screening is time-consuming and often limited to keyword matching, which can overlook strong candidates who use different wording or phrasing.

----

 ## 💡 Solution

-This system uses **BERT-based semantic similarity** to understand the meaning of resumes and job descriptions, enabling more accurate candidate ranking and better hiring decisions.
+This system uses **BERT-based semantic similarity** to understand the meaning behind resumes and job descriptions, enabling more accurate candidate ranking and better hiring decisions.

----

 ## 🔍 Features